-Barings is one of the world’s largest diversified real estate investment managers, managing or servicing assets for more than 200 real estate clients worldwide.
-The Barings Real Estate team offers a broad range of investment opportunities globally across the public and private debt and equity markets.
-The team invests across all major property sectors with a focus on global relative value and trend-backed preferred strategies.
-Our distinctive investment style enables us the opportunity to deliver compelling returns to our investors.
+Barings is one of the world’s largest diversified real estate investment managers, with 175 real estate clients worldwide.
+The Barings Real Estate (BRE) team offers a broad range of investment opportunities globally across the private debt and equity markets.
+The team invests across all major property sectors, with a focus on global relative value and preferred strategies driven by our in-house proprietary research group.
+Barings’ distinctive investment style is executed by local teams and enables us to seek to deliver compelling returns to our investors.

 Our competitive advantages: